 Raw vegan pumpkin cheesecake recipe made with creamy cashews, a walnut date crust and spiced up with the classic cinnamon and nutmeg fall flavors.Print Recipe

 - Add the dates, walnuts and a pinch of sea salt to the bowl of a food processor.
 Process until a sticky dough forms that resembles wet sand.

 - Divide the mixture between 12 silicone muffins cups ( or simple cupcake liners) and use your fingers to press it into the bottom.
 Place them on a cookie sheet and in the freezer while you make the cheesecake filling.

 Make the Filling:

-Rinse the cashews well then soak them in warm water for 3 hours or overnight.
+- Rinse the cashews well then soak them in hot water for 30 minutes or overnight.

 - if you prefer the classic tangy taste of cheesecake don’t forget to add the lemon juice, otherwise feel free to leave it out.

-- use a spring form pan lined with parchment paper if you want to make 1 large pie instead of the mini ones.
+- use a round spring form pan lined with parchment paper if you want to make 1 large cake instead of the mini ones.